VentuzTechnology/Ventuz.ImageSharp.Native/README.md

 ### Usage

-There's an example project that should be simple enough, but here's the easy version: Add Ventuz.ImageSharp.Native to your .NET project, make the native Ventuz.Native.ImageFormats.dll is deployed to your application folder, and call ```Ventuz.ImageSharp.Native.Formats.Register();``` before trying to load any images.
+There's an example project that should be simple enough, but here's the easy version: Add Ventuz.ImageSharp.Native to your .NET project, make sure the native Ventuz.Native.ImageFormats.dll is deployed to your application folder, and call ```Ventuz.ImageSharp.Native.Formats.Register();``` before trying to load any images.